 Pay Difference by Location

-Associate Vice President for Developments will find that Boston offers an impressive pay rate, one which exceeds the national average by 51 percent.
-Associate Vice President for Developments will also find cushy salaries in San Francisco (+45 percent), Philadelphia (+43 percent), Houston (+26 percent), and Cary (+24 percent).
-Location significantly influences compensation, with Cincinnati Associate Vice President for Developments earning much less — 33 percent less — than the national average.
-Not at the bottom but still paying below the median are employers in Milwaukee and Dallas (31 percent lower and 22 percent lower, respectively).
+For Associate Vice President for Developments, busy Boston offers a higher-than-average pay rate, 52 percent above the national average.
+Associate Vice President for Developments will also find cushy salaries in San Francisco (+45 percent), Philadelphia (+43 percent), Houston (+26 percent), and Cary (+25 percent).
+Associate Vice President for Developments in Cincinnati report much lower salaries than the rest of the country — 33 percent below the national average — proving that residence is a major factor in overall pay.
+Workers in Milwaukee and Dallas earn salaries that trail the national average for those in this profession (31 percent less and 22 percent less, respectively).